Independent Norwegian Brigade Group in Germany: Weapons and equipment

-400,000 signatures opposed to issuing condoms
+Condom discussion

 In 1948 Norway's cabinet decided that the brigade's soldiers were to be issued condoms.
 400,000 signatures of protest were collected, and Hauge asked advice from Trygve Bratteli about the possibility of having Labour Party employees do partial checks of the lists, and "Should it be done?".
 (Municipal elections were scheduled for later in 1948, and Hauge thought that the signatures might harm the election campaign of the Labour Party.)
 The resulting advice was that the partial checks could be done, but that it was not advisable.
 (Even with condoms being issued, the military later found that "five to six percent" of the brigade's soldiers contracted STDs.)